 Graduate International Student

 An international student is one who is a citizen of a country other than the United States of America and who requires an F-1 visa status to engage in academic studies in the United States.
 They must be able to comply with the provisions of the Certificate of Eligibility to Study in the U.S., Form I-20.
-For more information click here.
+Additional details will be provided as you complete various steps in the admission process.
 Students with U.S. Resident Alien status apply through the Concordia Admission Office.

 Apply for Admission